tpaau/syncthing-container-hardened/README.md

 > much experience with podman in general and this repo is very much a learning project.

 ## Running
 Clone the repo and run the `run.sh` script.
-It's just a simple wrapper around podman for options I can't set in the compose file.
+It's just a simple wrapper around podman for options that can't set in the compose file.

 You can access syncthing GUI on http://localhost:8384.
 The container is configured to ONLY expose it